stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 a fetid and nauseous odor assailed my nostrils.
 I started erect, horrified.
 Had some idiot placed my tombstone on the wrong grave, causing me to unearth another body?
 For surely there could be no mistaking that awful stench.
 Gradually a hideous uncertainty came over me and I scrambled from the hole.
 One look at the newly made headpiece was enough.
-This was indeed my own grave&nbsp;.&nbsp;.&nbsp;. but what fool had buried within it another corpse?
+This was indeed my own grave . . . but what fool had buried within it another corpse?

   All at once a bit of the unspeakable truth propelled itself upon my brain.
-The odor, in spite of its putrescence, seemed somehow familiar&mdash;horribly   familiar.  &nbsp;.&nbsp;.&nbsp;.
+The odor, in spite of its putrescence, seemed somehow familiar--horribly   familiar.   . . .
 Yet I could not credit my senses with such an idea.
 Reeling and cursing, I fell into the black cavity once more, and by the aid of a hastily lit match, lifted the long lid completely open.
 Then the light went out, as if extinguished by a malignant hand, and I clawed my way out of